-Note 2.
+Note 3.
 European Strategic Changes

-In October 2012, we approved strategic changes related to our Western and Central European consumer and professional businesses to focus our resources and investments on stronger market positions and growth opportunities.
-We will be exiting the diaper category in that region, with the exception of the Italian market, and divesting or exiting some lower-margin businesses, mostly in consumer tissue, in certain markets.
-The changes will primarily affect our consumer businesses, with a modest impact on K-C Professional ("KCP").
+In 2012, we approved strategic changes related to our Western and Central European consumer and professional businesses to focus our resources and investments on stronger market positions and growth opportunities.
+We have exited the diaper category in that region, with the exception of the Italian market, and divested or exited some lower-margin businesses, mostly in consumer tissue, in certain markets.
+The changes primarily affect our consumer businesses, with a modest impact on K-C Professional ("KCP").
+The restructuring actions commenced in 2012 and are expected to be completed by December 31, 2014.

-Restructuring actions related to the strategic changes will involve the sale or closure of five of our European manufacturing facilities and a streamlining of our administrative organization.
-In total, these actions will result in reducing our European workforce by approximately 1,300 to 1,500 positions.
+Restructuring actions related to the strategic changes involve the sale or closure of five of our European manufacturing facilities and streamlining our administrative organization.
 The following charges were incurred in connection with the European strategic changes:

+Year Ended December 31

-ed December 31, 2012
+2013 2012

-Asset impairments \$ 147
+Asset impairments \$ 22 \$ 147

-Charges for workforce reductions 77
+Charges for workforce reductions 10 77

-Asset write-offs 10
+Asset write-offs 13 10

-Incremental depreciation 8
+Incremental depreciation 18 8

+Benefit from pension curtailment (31)

-Other exit costs 8
+Other exit costs 22 8

-Cost of products sold 250
+Cost of products sold 54 250

-Charges, primarily for workforce reductions, included in Marketing, research and general expenses 49
+Charges for workforce reductions and other exit costs included in marketing, research and general

+expenses and other (income) and expense, net 27 49

-Provision for income taxes (57)
+Provision for income taxes (15) (57)

-Net charges \$ 242
+Net charges \$ 66 \$ 242